-3. Confidential information covered by professional secrecy shall be dealt with in accordance with the handling instructions defined in the security notices.
+3. 'Other confidential information' covered by professional secrecy shall be dealt with in accordance with Annexes I and II and the handling instructions.

-Reception of confidential information by the European Parliament
+Reception of confidential information by the European Parliament parliamentary body/office-holder which submitted the request therefor, or directly to the CIU;

-- 1. Confidential information received by the European Parliament shall be communicated as follows: - EUCI classified as 'RESTREINT UE/EU RESTRICTED' and other confidential information to the secretariat of the parliamentary body/office-holder who submitted the request therefor; - EUCI classified as 'CONFIDENTIEL UE/EU CONFIDENTIAL' and above to the CIS. - 2.
-The registration, storage and traceability of confidential information shall be assured either by the secretariat of the parliamentary body/office-holder which received the information or by the CIS. - 3.
-In the case of confidential information communicated by the Commission pursuant to the Framework Agreement, the agreed arrangements within the meaning of point 3.2 of Annex 2 to the Framework Agreement (laid down by common accord and concerning addressees, consultation procedure, i.e. secure reading room and meetings in camera, or other matters) designed to preserve the confidentiality of the information shall be deposited together with the confidential information at the secretariat of the parliamentary body/office holder or at the CIS when the information is classified as 'CONFIDENTIEL UE/EU CONFIDENTIAL' or above. - 4.
-The arrangements referred to in paragraph 3 may also be applied mutatis mutandis for the communication of confidential information by other institutions, bodies, offices and agencies established by virtue or on the basis of the Treaties or by Member States. - 5.
-EUCI classified as 'TRÈS SECRET UE/EU TOP SECRET' shall be transmitted to the European Parliament subject to further arrangements, to be agreed between the parliamentary body/office holder who submitted the request for the information and the EU institution or the Member State by whom it is communicated.
-An oversight committee shall be set up by the Conference of Presidents.
-It shall aim at ensuring a level of protection commensurate with that level of classification.
+1. Confidential information received by the European Parliament shall be communicated as follows:

+(a) information classified at the level RESTREINT UE/EU RESTRICTED or its equivalent and 'other confidential information': to the secretariat of the

+(b) information classified at the level CONFIDENTIEL UE/EU CONFIDENTIAL, SECRET UE/EU SECRET or TRÈS SECRET UE/EU TOP SECRET or its equivalent: to the CIU.

+2. The registration, storage and traceability of confidential information shall be dealt with, as the case may be, either by the secretariat of the parliamentary body/office-holder who received the information or by the CIU.

+3. The agreed arrangements to be established by common accord with a view to preserving the confidentiality of the information, in the case of confidential information communicated by the Commission pursuant to point 3.2 of Annex II to the Framework Agreement, or in the case of classified information forwarded by the Council pursuant to Article 5(4) of the Interinstitutional Agreement, shall be deposited, together with the confidential information, at the secretariat of the parliamentary body/office-holder or at the CIU, as the case may be.

+4. The arrangements referred to in paragraph 3 may also be applied mutatis mutandis for the communication of confidential information by other institutions, bodies, offices and agencies established by virtue or on the basis of the Treaties or by Member States.

+5. In order to ensure a level of protection commensurate with the level of classification TRÈS SECRET UE/EU TOP SECRET or its equivalent, the Conference of Presidents shall set up an oversight committee.
+Information classified at the level TRÈS SECRET UE/EU TOP SECRET or its equivalent shall be communicated to the European Parliament subject to further arrangements, to be agreed between the European Parliament and the Union Institution from whom the information is received.

-Communication of EUCI by the European Parliament to third parties
+Communication of classified information by the European Parliament to third parties

-The European Parliament may, subject to the originator's consent, forward EUCI to other institutions, bodies, offices and agencies established by virtue or on the basis of the Treaties or to Member States on the condition that they ensure that, when EUCI is handled, rules equivalent to those laid down in this Decision are respected within their services and premises.
+The European Parliament may, subject to the prior written consent of the originator or the Union Institution, which has communicated the classified information to the European Parliament, as the case may be, forward such classified information to third parties, on condition that they ensure that, when such information is handled, rules equivalent to those laid down in this Decision are respected within their services and premises.